 Type 2 accounts for about 30% of all dominant CMT cases and is similar to Type 1, with the main differences being when the disease becomes prominent as well as the level of severity of the disease with symptoms usually less severe than Type 1.

 CMT Type 3 is no longer used and is instead now referred to as Dejerine-Sottas syndrome)

 Type 4 instances of CMT make up ~5% of cases, with severity ranging from mild to severe.
 Symptoms can also manifest in other areas of the body beyond the peripheral limbs, such as the eyes and ears.

 Types 5, 6 and 7 are classifications no longer used, having first been classified in 1975.
 Today they are named after the associated symptoms, with Type 5 being referred to as CMT with pyramidal features, as patients suffer from a loss of movement in lower limbs, and Type 6 being labelled as CMT with optic atrophy.

 Between 10 - 20% of CMT patients have Type X, with over 90% of Type X patients having subtype X1.
 Symptoms are similar to Types 1 and 2, with males usually being more severely impacted than females.

 CMT Types can be further refined into subtypes, which each have distinct symptoms and usual onset age, however, it is worth noting that there are always exceptions that may experience different symptoms earlier or later than the based on clinical models.
 Below is a table sourced from the Neuromuscular Disease Center, Washington University, referencing Lawson et al 2010.

-For further information on the different categories and subtypes of CMT, please see here or check out the resources below that offer a wide range of detailed information.
+For further information on the mechanisms of CMT, please see here or check out the resources below that offer a wide range of detailed information.
 Please be aware that the sites below are hosted by third parties and are in no way affiliated with CMT Central.